- IoT Solutions

 The growth of the biometrics industry will continue at a fast pace, becoming more commonplace as it penetrates all levels of technology.
 Increased investment in healthcare biometrics will offer a safer and more secure healthcare network to both patients and professionals.
 With robust security and multi-factor authentication, patients can rest easy knowing that their private medical information is protected from prying eyes.
 And healthcare professionals can be assured that they not only have the right patient but also the necessary information to provide the proper treatment.

 As electronic healthcare systems grow more robust and share secure information to professionals across the cloud, security measures will become even more important to protecting patients and their data.
 That’s why Aeris believes that IoT needs security at the design stage.
 We have developed the tools and expertise to mitigate risks with the responsible development of IoT applications for the healthcare industry.
-With our cloud-based Aeris Fusion IoT Network, we make it easier than ever for companies to securely manage and optimize their IoT/M2M deployments.
+With our cloud-based Aeris Intelligent IoT Network, we make it easier than ever for companies to securely manage and optimize their IoT/M2M deployments.

 To learn more about our IoT solutions for the healthcare industry, contact Aeris today.